potassco/constraint-handler/docs/user_guide/basic_concepts.md

 ## Values
 Values represent concrete data used in rules and constraints.

-For value input, the constraint handler uses the `val/2` function symbol.
+To work with a value directly, the constraint handler uses the `val/2` function symbol.

 ```asp
 val(Type, Value)